Current ongoing projects

 Social innovation for sustainable development (2016-2018).
 Advanced Study Group (2016) and TEMA (2017) at the Pufendorf Institute, Lund University.
 The aim of this project is to create a multidisciplinary platform for the discussion of the role of universities in social innovations, particularly related to sustainability.
 In 2016 we organized 4 workshops with academics, policy makers and industry to discuss different dimensions of social innovation for sustainability: universities and social innovation, public procurement and social innovation, community base social innovation and Replicability, scaling up and scaling down of social innovation experiences.
 In 2017-2018 we are conducting a research and change project at Lund University to investigate how can we transform the university to address sustainability challenges. http://www.pi.lu.se/article/sociala-innovationer-vid-lunds-universitet

 Smart Manufacturing for EU Growth and Prosperity (2015-2018) Financed by the EU H2020, RISE program.
 In this project I work on the links between global innovation networks and regional innovation systems enabling the transformation of traditional industries in Europe.
-More specifically we will be looking at the transformation of the textile cluster in Prato (Italy) and Borås (Sweden).
+More specifically we will be looking at the transformation of the textile cluster in Prato (Italy) and Borås (Sweden) as well as the transformation of agro-processing manufacturing towards organic in specific regions in Italy.

 Global innovation networks, regional variety and its impact on the innovativeness of firms and regions: The IT and new media industry in Sweden in a global comparative perspective (2014-2018) funded by the Wallenberg foundation.
 The main objective of the project is to understand how and explain why small and medium size IT companies in different regions around the world use global networks (GINs) to innovate, and their impact.